-Tenant Mix
+Tenant mix

-Atrium continually reviews the various Standing Investments based on a range of factors such as competition and catchment area metrics (including the area's population demographics and spending patterns), with a view to targeting an optimal tenant mix.
+The Group continually reviews the various Standing Investments based on a range of factors such as competition and catchment area metrics (including the area's population demographics and spending patterns), with a view to targeting an optimal tenant mix.
 The Group defines optimal tenant mix in terms of the type of tenants-such as food retailers, fashion retailers or tenants operating entertainment facilities and restaurants-who would best complement the existing product range on offer at its properties and provide a suitable product mix for consumers in the relevant area.
 Improvements are implemented at natural points or breaks in the leasing cycle or when an opportunity arises that allows the Group to implement an improvement to the existing tenant mix.
 While substantially all of the Group's larger properties are anchored by a number of international hyper/supermarket brands, who together represent the largest category of tenants based on GLA, the Group also aims to partner with well known, fashion and apparel or entertainment anchors in order to optimise the tenant mix.
+These partnerships drive footfall, whilst meeting the needs of the end-consumer and complementing the other tenants in order to add long term value to an asset.
 Fashion and apparel retailers, taken together, represent the largest category of tenants based on ARI, signifying the higher rental income generated by such tenants.
-These partnerships help to further increase footfall, whilst meeting the needs of the end-consumer and complementing the other tenants.